-A student who is seeking the Ph.D. degree must complete two consecutive full-time semesters in residence.
-A student who is seeking the Ed.D. may meet the above requirement or may complete two consecutive full-time summer semesters.
+A student who is seeking the Ph.D. degree must complete two consecutive full-time semesters of concentrated study.
+A student who is seeking the Ed.D. may meet the above requirement or may complete two consecutive full-time summer semesters of concentrated study across two calendar year summers.

 The residence requirement implies a period of full-time concentration in academic study.
-A program of nine semester hours is recognized as the minimum for full-time residence in any semester or in a complete 12-week summer semester (Terms I and II).
+A program of nine semester hours is recognized as the minimum for full-time residence in any semester or in a complete 12-week summer semester (terms I and II).
 The student must meet the residence requirement under a plan that is submitted in writing to the doctoral program committee for prior approval.